 A business intelligence analyst can concentrate on various industries, such as finance, economics, IT, statistics, manufacturing, etc. Share with the interviewer which area you specialized in while obtaining your university degree, and briefly outline where your career journey has taken you.
 Ensure to demonstrate a keen interest in the company’s industry of operations.

 I’m a finance graduate specializing in business administration.
 My education has helped me immensely on my business intelligence career path as my interest and expertise evolved in business law, microeconomics, and financial accounting.

 2. What’s your experience in SDLC and UAT?

 How to Answer

-A seasoned BI analyst will have exposure to systems development life cycle (SDLC) and user acceptance testing (UAT).
-When a company introduces a new software or application to their business, the transition must be well thought out, carefully tested, and then effectively deployed within the organization.
+A seasoned BI analyst will have exposure to systems development lifecycle (SDLC) and user acceptance testing (UAT).
+When a company adopts new software or application to their business, the transition must be well thought out, carefully tested, and effectively deployed within the organization.
 An experienced business intelligence analyst can facilitate this process, saving the company time and financial resources.
 Talk about your exposure to SDLC and UAT.
-In case you lack the experience, emphasize your interest in becoming familiar with these activities and learning.
+If you lack the experience, emphasize your interest in becoming familiar with these activities and learning.

 3. Do you plan on continuing your education with an MBA?